nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 * Hidden jobs can still be executed through the UI or the REST API given the appropriate URL.
 * Results for hidden jobs will still appear in the Job Results list after they are run.

-#### `read_only`

-+++ 1.1.0

-Default: `False`

-A boolean that designates whether the job is able to make changes to data in the database.
-The value defaults to `False` but when set to `True`, any data modifications executed from the job's code will be automatically aborted at the end of the job.
-The job input form is also modified to remove the `commit` checkbox as it is irrelevant for read-only jobs.
-When a job is marked as read-only, log messages that are normally automatically emitted about the DB transaction state are not included because no changes to data are allowed.
-Note that user input may still be optionally collected with read-only jobs via job variables, as described below.

 #### `soft_time_limit`

 +++ 1.3.0